Tunnel boring machine: Earth pressure balance

 The support structures at the rear of a TBM.
 This machine was used to excavate the main tunnel of the Yucca Mountain nuclear waste repository in Nevada.

-Earth pressure balance (EPB) machines are used in soft ground with less than 7 bar of pressure.
+An earth pressure balance (EPB) machine is used in soft soil with less than 7 bar of pressure.
 It uses muck to maintain pressure at the tunnel face.
-The muck (or spoil) is admitted into the TBM via a screw conveyor.
-By adjusting the rate of extraction of muck and the advance rate of the TBM, the pressure at the face of the TBM can be controlled without the use of slurry.
-Additives such as bentonite, polymers and foam can be injected ahead of the face to stabilize the ground.
-Such additives can separately be injected in the cutter head and extraction screw to ensure that the muck is sufficiently cohesive to maintain pressure and restrict water flow.
+The muck (or spoil) enters the TBM via a screw conveyor.
+By adjusting the rate of muck extraction and the advance rate, the pressure at the face can be controlled.
+Additives such as bentonite, polymers, or foam can be injected ahead of the face to stabilize the ground.
+Such additives can be injected through the cutter head or extraction screw to ensure that the muck is sufficiently cohesive to maintain pressure and restrict water flow.

-Like some other TBM types, EPB's use thrust cylinders to advance by pushing against concrete segments.
 The cutter head uses a combination of tungsten carbide cutting bits, carbide disc cutters, drag picks and/or hard rock disc cutters.

-EPB has allowed soft, wet, or unstable ground to be tunneled with a speed and safety not previously possible.
-The Channel Tunnel, the Thames Water Ring Main, sections of the London Underground, and most new metro tunnels completed in the last 20 years worldwide were excavated using this method.
-EPB has historically competed with the slurry shield method (see below), where the slurry is used to stabilize the tunnel face and transport spoil to the surface.
-EPB TBMs are mostly used in finer ground (such as clay) while slurry TBMs are mostly used for coarser ground (such as gravel).
+EPB has enabled tunneling through soft, wet, or unstable ground with greater speed and safety.
+The Channel Tunnel, the Thames Water Ring Main, sections of the London Underground, and most new metro tunnels completed in the last 20 years worldwide used an EPB machine.